Oubaida996/TypeScript-Learning/ReadME.md

 A special type of data type that which can store multiple values of different data types sequentially using a special syntax.

+#### Object Types :

+The fundemental way that we group and pass around data is through objects. the object contains properties that represent the non-primitvie data (primitive data as string, number, boolean, undefined, null, Date).

+Each property in an object type must have a type that represent it.

 #### The benifits of types inside typeScript :

 - Catch the error before Runtime the code.